-- Sports showcases for another sport that is played during another season
+- Sports showcases of another sport that is played during another season

-- Participation on another sports team outside of school
+- Participation in another sports team outside of school

 If an athlete misses practice for a reason that is unexcused, they must sit out half of the next game.
 If an athlete misses a game for a reason that is unexcused, they must sit out the entire next game.